HybrisMC/HybrProxy/README.md

 ## Configuration ⚙️

-At the root of the project (or in the same directory as the executable) create a `config.jsonc` file with the following content:
+At the root of the project rename `config.example.jsonc` to `config.jsonc`.
+It should contain the following:

 ```jsonc
 {